 How it’s Made

-There is a large variety of shweshwe designs.
-You can take your pick from florals and stripes to diamond, square- and circular designs.
+A large variety of shweshwe designs exists, from florals and stripes to diamond, square- and circular designs.

 Shweshwe in the Fashion Industry